|

 blood on the handle.
 Under the bed he

 found a bloodstained shift and apron.
-He immediately called the watchmen and they

-caught up with Sarah by the Inner-Temple Gate.
-They brought her back to John Kerrel’s apartment who asked her if the tankard was hers,
+her back to John Kerrel’s apartment who asked her if the tankard was hers,

 and she told him it was and that it had been given her by her mother.
 She was